-Community College and teach COL 108 The College Experience, a 12 week
+Oakton Community College and teach COL 108 The College Experience, a 12

-course that develops the competencies that are necessary to be a successful
+week course that develops the competencies that are necessary to be a

 I earned a Master of Education (M.Ed.) degree from the School of Education

-at Loyola University Chicago in Higher Education/Student Affairs and a
+at Loyola University Chicago in Higher Education and a Bachelor of Arts

-Bachelor of Arts (B.A.) degree from the University of Illinois at
+(B.A.) degree from the University of Illinois at Urbana-Champaign in

-Affairs Educator with experience in Residence Life, Orientation,
+experience in Residence Life, Orientation, Multicultural Affairs, Student

 Mondays: 8:00am- 4:45pm (A135, Skokie)